webrecorder/specs/wacz-ipfs/latest/index.md

 (Note: continuation records are rarely used and are not yet considered as part of this spec)

 WARC files are often individually gzip-ed when stored on disk.
-To take advantage of this deduplication strategy, we store the WARC records must be ungzipped, relying on the compression at the IPFS storage level.
+To take advantage of this deduplication strategy, the WARC records must be ungzipped, relying on the compression at the IPFS storage level.

 ![WARC Record Types & Chunk Boundaries](../../assets/images/diagrams/warc-records.svg)